CubedCard/CubedCard/README.md

 👀 Interested in the backend and ViM

-🌱 Currently learning Java (Spring Boot), Docker, and ViM
+🌱 Currently working with .NET, TypeScript, and React

 ## Connect with me: